 For more information about the New Town Hall and the Carillon, click here.

-As soon as I was done taking some shots in front of the New Town Hall, I made my way towards the Church of Our Lady (Frauenkirche).
+hurch of Our Lady (Frauenkirche).
 The Church of Our Lady is an extraordinary building.
 It is 100m high.
 In Munich, there is a rule that prohibits buildings from exceeding the height of this church.
 I actually see the benefits of having this rule.
 First, you can see this church from just about anywhere in Munich, making it a very prominent landmark.
 Secondly, population density is kept low.
 By restricting the height (and hence, density) of buildings, development is forced to expand geographically.
 This results in less traffic jams and better air quality.
 I doubt that the people thought about the latter when this church was erected and this rule established some 600 years ago but we're sure seeing that benefit now.

 I continued along Kaufingerstrasse, moving away from Marienplatz and towards Karlsplatz.
 It was indeed a pleasant walk.
 It was still early and wasn't crowded yet.
 There are places to sit and relax along the way, beautiful plants and flowers, a nice fountain, fruit stalls, cafes, etc. During the day, when the stores and restaurants are open, this street can get really packed.
 Then, it is more stressful than fun as you struggle maneuvering yourself through the crowd.